purplespacecat/trackster/README.md

 # Trackster

-A message tracking application built with FastAPI backend and Reflex UI.
-Track messages with timestamps, delete messages, and manage your data in a clean, Python-only stack.
+A personal note-taking journal application built with FastAPI backend and Reflex UI.
+Capture notes with timestamps, delete them easily, and manage your personal log in a clean, Python-only stack.

 ## Project Structure